pikvm/pikvm/pages/faq.md

 <details>
   <summary>Click to view</summary>

 * Sometimes Awesome WM on Linux can't recognize a video output change on a cable.
 That is, if the cable was first inserted into the monitor, and then you reconnected it to Pi-KVM - it may happen that you will not see the image.
-It seems that the problem is Awesome WM, since for example with KDE it does not reproducing.
+It seems that the problem is Awesome WM, since for example with KDE, it is not reproducable.
 If you turn on your workstation with Pi-KVM already connected, everything will work fine.
 </details>

 -----